lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {: #Fig-Inner-Compression-GET title='Plaintext compression and encryption for GET Request'}

 {{Fig-Inner-Compression-CONTENT}} shows the process is repeated for the example CONTENT Response.
-The residue is 1 bit long.
+The Compression Residue is 1 bit long.
 Note that since SCHC adds padding after the payload, this misalignment causes the hexadecimal code from the payload to differ from the original, even though it has not been compressed.
 The overhead for the tag bytes limits the SCHC's performance but brings security to the transmission.

 ~~~~